Enjoying poetry at home.

 If your child likes humour and wordplay, for example, Pamela Butchart, Roald Dahl, Dork Diaries then try the poet Michael Rosen.

-If you have an observant nature and animal lover, Pie Corbett and Valerie Worth’s poetry that will appeal to your reader.
+If you have a reader with an observant nature and an animal lover, Pie Corbett and Valerie Worth’s poetry will appeal to your reader.
 The attention to detail in the beautiful illustrations of ‘Animal Poems’ by V Ward encourages children to re read it often and find something new and interesting each time.

-For older children, 9-12 Benjamin Zephaniah writes funny, thought-provoking performance poetry.
+For older children (aged 9-12) Benjamin Zephaniah writes funny, thought-provoking performance poetry.
 His poetry often engages the reluctant reader as Zephaniah raises big issues in a humorous and sometimes melancholic way, Children feel included and empowered to try and make the planet a better place, and as a result, they often have a lot to say.

 It is hard to recommend Roger McGough’s best poetry books as he really does write something for everyone, a good place to start however could be a new book published by Puffin which has collated 80 of his poems to celebrate his 80th birthday – and you have guessed it, it is called 80

 The Book Trust has published an article with Roger McGough explaining why children need poetry in their lives, how he became a poet and as a treat he reads three of his poems.